 The mission of the James & Jean Culver Vision Discovery Institute is to engage in high impact research and discovery related to visual function and disease the outcome of which is expected to have far-reaching clinical applications for patients suffering from blindness and visual disorders.

 Leading causes of blindness worldwide include diabetic retinopathy, glaucoma, cataract, age-related macular degeneration, and corneal disruption.
 Many of these diseases cause blindness and visual impairment to Americans as well.
 At the Georgia Regents University (GRU), we have a number of basic scientists and clinicians who are investigating many of these devastating diseases.
-Members of the Culver Vision Discovery Institute include faculty members from the GRU Medical College of Georgia (MCG), College of Allied Health Services, College of Dental Medicine and College of Graduate Studies.
+Members of the Culver Vision Discovery Institute include faculty members from the GRU Medical College of Georgia (MCG), College of Allied Health Services, College of Dental Medicine and the Graduate School.